Agoria (musician): Le Code d’Orsay

-This creation considers the topic of memory and transmission, the result of a work of curation and retranscription of a biological yeast growing experiment (Saccharomyces cerevisiae).

-The conditions for growing the yeast mimic the great historic events that took place during the painter’s life.
-The data resulting from the experiment are used to enhance The Painter's Studio.
-The digital piece breathes life into Gustave Courbet’s painting, revealing its living nature.
-In collaboration with scientists Nicolas Desprat, Jean-Baptiste Boulé, Manuel Théry and Julien Mozziconacci.

 Invited by President Emmanuel Macron, Agoria has the privilege of taking the stage during the 2025 AI Summit in Paris to present his works—films and Sigma Lumina.
 Exactly one year after the exhibition opening, being at the center of this ceremony, where technology, creativity, and visions converge, was a moment of deep meaning to solidify the incredible success of this work.

 Collaborations

 Agoria has collaborated with the renowned artist Philippe Parreno, celebrated for his groundbreaking installations and conceptual works, on significant exhibitions, including Armory Park (New York City, 2015), Hangar Bicocca (Milan, 2015), and Tate Modern's Turbine Hall (together with Nicolas Becker, London, 2016).
 Agoria's immersive sound design seamlessly integrated with Parreno's visionary artistic narratives, enhancing the sensory depth of the installations and creating a cohesive, multi-dimensional experience for audiences.